Start for free

 Choosing between Odoo and Salesforce comes down to deciding whether you need a specialized sales tool or a unified system for your entire business.

-To simply the positioning:
+To simplify the positioning:

 • Odoo is an open-source ERP focused on affordability, flexibility, and integrated business management across all business departments.